 - Make a copy of the compacted and repaired database in the same location.

-3# Manually Compact And Repair A Database That Is Not Open
+3- Manually Compact &Repair A Database That Is Not Open

 This method seems helpful when the Access database denies getting opened.
 But before starting up the procedure make sure that no other users are currently using the database file.